 FURTHER READING: FEELING IS THE SECRET TO MANIFESTING ANYTHING

 If you don't know what you are wanting to affirm feels like, ask yourself that very question.
 How would I feel if I, for instance, believed in myself?
 How would I feel if I loved my body?
 How would I feel if success came naturally to me?
-You can also study people that have the qualities and beliefs you are wanting to adopt through your chosen affirmations. stand the way they stand, listen to what they say, study their reactions.
-In this way you will get an initial sense of the feeling and you can take it from there.
+You can also study people that have the qualities and beliefs you are wanting to adopt through your chosen affirmations.
+Stand the way they stand, listen to what they say, study their reactions, without however comparing yourself to them.
+In this way, you will get an initial sense of the feeling and you can take it from there.
 But even if you don't feel it fully at first, persevere because repetition is your friend.

-Check in with yourself during the day in the context of your daily positive affirmations.
-Ask yourself, how am I feeling and really listen for the answer and sense the answer.
+Check-in with yourself during the day in the context of your daily positive affirmations.
+Ask yourself, how am I feeling and truly listen for and sense the answer.
 If you are feeling good and your affirmations are taking hold, then continue as you are and be grateful in that moment as you affirm how you are feeling.
 If, however, you are feeling bad or doubting your affirmations, just relax in that moment and remind yourself that everything is changing for the better.
 Be patient, and if you can do so without much resistance in that moment, simply say the positive statement that would override your bad feeling, and say it with calm conviction.